waltonjones/ab3_sensitivity/4r-npfr.md

-##Ab3A neurons express NPFR and receive NPF signal directly
+##The ab3A neurons express NPFR and receive NPF signal directly

 Next we wondered what is the receptor for NPF for sensitizing Or22a neurons, and where would it be expressed.
 Neuropeptide F receptor (NPFR) is a known receptor for NPF \cite{Garczynski_2002}.